 Often, customer service agents’ performance reviews are based on a small sample of calls that are listened to by a superior.
 A more fair way to monitor quality in agents’ performance is to automatically evaluate all their calls, using text and speech analytics alongside operational data to draw conclusions on quality.
 This helps you to meet legal requirements for compliance more consistently, as well as giving agents more accurate evaluations of quality.

-Use Qualtrics to power your call centre automation
+Use Qualtrics to power your call center automation

-Support your contact centre’s ability to effectively retain customers and streamline workflows with Qualtrics’ contact centre solution.
+Support your contact center’s ability to effectively retain customers and streamline workflows with Qualtrics’ contact center solution.

-Don’t fall behind your competitors with slow processes – automate your call centre workflows for greater efficiency and better customer experiences.
+Don’t fall behind your competitors with slow processes – automate your call center workflows for greater efficiency and better customer experiences.